matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 In this tutorial, we'll create a smart contract account with a daily spend limit thanks to the Account Abstraction support on zkSync.

-::: warning
+::: warning Update in progress

-This tutorial has not been updated to reflect the latest changes in the protocol and SDK.
+This tutorial has not been updated to reflect [the latest changes in the protocol and SDK](../troubleshooting/changelog.md).
 An updated version will be released soon.

 :::